What to Expect

 • In The Dandelion Hive’s recovery housing, you will gain the tools to live with peace and purpose alongside other residents in recovery.
 Residents participate together in recovery meetings, a weekly house meeting, workshops, fun activities, and other recovery programming.
 Everyone learns how to be supportive of each other through practicing communication and living skills.
 Residents learn how to utilize various principles of recovery to engage or re-engage with their community.

 • In our recovery housing, residents find recovery support through conversations with their house manager, our staff, and their fellow residents.
 Residents become connected to the recovery community in Richmond through actively participating in the recovery program(s) that best fits them.
 Each resident works with a staff member to write an individualized recovery plan that outlines their specific recovery needs, triggers, and supports.
 If a resident has co-occurring issues, we will help you identify and get connected to those essential support(s).
 We can provide you with a list of LGBTQIA+ affirming resources in the area.
 We have a covered lockable bike rack space and can help provide a bike for transportation purposes.
 We can also help residents navigate Medicaid to schedule rides to and from appointments.
 We provide certain toiletries to the house and have a selection of personal toiletries available for any resident who needs them.
-We provide group mental health skill building support through a monthly group session with a trusted clinician.

 • The goal of recovery housing is to stay sober and to grow in the ways that are meaningful and important to the resident.
 Everyone comes in with a variety of circumstances and challenges.
 Residents will continue to work on recovery and life skills while in the house so that they progress towards their goals.
 The ultimate goal is to grow into the aspects of themselves that are necessary for residents to be able to maintain a sober life after they move on from residency with us.
 We all continuously grow as a community, as human beings, and as persons in recovery.